 - else if used TeDRX, RAN is no longer than 1024 radio frames:

 - During CN configured PTW, T is determined by the shortest of the UE specific DRX value, if configured by upper layers and TeDRX, RAN, and a default DRX value broadcast in system information.
-Outside the CN configured PTW, T is determined by TeDRX, RAN.
+Outside the CN configured PTW, T is determined by TeDRX, RAN;

+- else if used TeDRX, RAN is longer than 1024 radio frames:

+- During the overlapped part of CN configured PTW and RAN configured PTW, T is determined by the shortest of the UE specific DRX value, if configured by RRC and/or upper layers, and a default DRX value broadcast in system information;

+- Outside CN configured PTW and during RAN configured PTW, T is determined by the UE specific DRX value configured by RRC.

+Editor’s NOTE: If this is even a valid case (we will decide later): In an overlapped PH: Within CN PTW and outside RAN PTW, T = min {CN configured DRX cycle, default paging cycle broadcast in system information}.

 N: number of total paging frames in T